Om Shanti Om (soundtrack)

 Om Shanti Om is the soundtrack to the 2007 film of the same name directed by Farah Khan, produced by Gauri Khan through Red Chillies Entertainment and starred Shah Rukh Khan, Shreyas Talpade, Arjun Rampal and Deepika Padukone (in her Hindi film debut).
-The film's soundtrack featured six original songs, four remixes and an instrumental track, all of them were composed by Vishal–Shekhar, and written by Javed Akhtar, Kumaar and Vishal Dadlani, except for one song composed by Pyarelal of the Laxmikant–Pyarelal duo.
+The film's soundtrack featured six original songs, four remixes and an instrumental track, all of them were composed by Vishal–Shekhar, and written by Javed Akhtar, except for one song composed by Pyarelal of the Laxmikant–Pyarelal duo, which was arranged by the duo themselves; Vishal Dadlani guest-wrote the song "Ajab Si", while Kumaar wrote the Punjabi portions of "Jag Soona Soona Lage".
 The soundtrack was released by T-Series on 18 September 2007 to critical acclaim and was one of the highest-selling music albums of the year.

 To date, this was the last time singers Udit Narayan and Abhijeet Bhattacharya provided their voices as playback singers to Shah Rukh Khan.
 The two were synonymous as a singer-actor combo for many of his previous films.
-AR Rahman was guest composer for theme song.

 Development and release

 A. R. Rahman was initially signed in to compose music for the film but he opted out after disagreements with T-Series as he wanted them to share the copyrights of music between him and the label.
 Later Vishal–Shekhar was hired to score music for the film, in their maiden collaboration with both Shah Rukh and Farah.
 The duo had composed for few television advertisements directed by Farah, and with her rapport, they had been recommended to Red Chillies Entertainment for their recruitment as composers.

 The duo recalled that they grew up listening to music of the 1960s and 1970s and wanted the soundtrack to be a tribute to the music of that particular era while appealing to newer audiences at the same time.
 The song "Dhoom Taana" was composed by Pyarelal of the Laxmikant–Pyarelal duo.
 Pyarelal stopped composing after his partner Laxmikant's death in May 1998, but owing to Farah Khan's request on composing a song as a tribute to Hindi film music of the 1970s and 1980s, he agreed at the insistence of his wife and daughter.
 The song was recorded with a 150-member-orchestra and traditional instruments like drums, tabla, dholak and dafli, which was a trademark of the duo and more than 40 different percussion instruments had been used.
-Vishal–Shekhar also helped Pyarelal on orchestrating and arranging the tunes.
+Vishal–Shekhar also helped Pyarelal on orchestrating and arranging the tunes for the song.